Hard2bit

 What is the difference between threat, vulnerability and risk?

-How do I access threat intelligence?
+How do I access useful cyber threat intelligence (CTI)?

 What is a risk matrix and how do I use it?